 “This is because the location of traditional callipers (either in front or behind the fork crown/ legs) creates 'dirty' air,” says Giant.
 “Opening up the fork crown area (by placing the disc-brake callipers down at the hub) means that the air hitting the new disc-brake calliper has already been disrupted by the leading edge of the tyre/wheel.
 This effect is further enhanced by an asymmetric fork that helps smooth out airflow over the calliper.”

-The 2019 range includes the Propel Advanced 2 Disc at a very reasonable £2,299 and the latest version of the flagship Propel Advanced SL 0 Disc at a rather steeper £8,999.
+The 2020 range includes the Propel Advanced 2 Disc at a very reasonable £2,399 and the latest version of the flagship Propel Advanced SL 0 Disc, with the top-end groupset du jour SRAM Red AXS, at a rather steeper £9,999.

 Giant says that the Propel Disc had a three year development phase involving its engineers, Team Sunweb pro racers and aerodynamics experts at the Aero Concept Engineering facility in Magny-Cours, France.